antonvaldez/Virtual-Coffee-Machine/README.md

 - `report`: Print the remaining water, milk, coffee, and total money
 - `off`: Shut down the machine

+💡 You can manually edit the starting amounts of water, milk, and coffee by changing the `resources` dictionary at the top of the `main.py` file.

 ## 📁 Files

 - `main.py`: Main Python script with all logic
+  ↳ Edit the `resources` dictionary in this file to set initial amounts.
 - `README.md`: This file

 ## 🧠 Learning Focus